Essential Science for Teachers: Physical Science

 Review the physical science concepts needed to teach today's standards-based curricula in this video course for elementary school teachers.

 A video course for grades K-6 teachers; 8 one-hour video programs, course guide, and website.
+(Please pardon the dust as we work to finish this series on the new website.
+The videos are now published for each unit.)

 By exploring topics that range from the essential properties of aluminum foil to the plasma that makes up the sun, Essential Science for Teachers: Physical Science provides participants with enhanced understanding of content and how it connects to the elementary school classroom.